Regionalbibliothek Weiden

 6. August 2025

-When there was still a city library, the class got a library card for free for many years; later it cost 1 Mark.
-The loan slips were tucked away in the back, the librarians commented on the loans, the building had atmosphere, it was cozy, and sometimes interlibrary loan was necessary.
-Now it's called the fancy RB (Regional Library), has robots for taking books in and out, very professional, efficient, functional, but the atmosphere is gone, even though they made an effort with armchairs and other things.
-The building is labyrinthine, with three staircases hidden at the very top.
-You can't get to the hidden youth room in the back from the front, something I only discovered after years.
-Two rooms aren't wheelchair accessible.
-In the middle room, there was once a wonderfully staged production of Karl May's "Through the Desert" by three actors from the LTO (Landestheater Oberhausen).
-In addition, there were board games for use on-site, others for loan, video games, ebooks, simplified language resources, online lending from other libraries, an app, a flea market, story time, and a café. ...
-Lovely view of the courtyard; you can also sit outside in the garden.
-Years ago, the self-help day and concerts were held here.
-The current high fee is worthwhile for families and frequent borrowers.
-Years ago, there was a fantastic jazz brunch on Saturday mornings featuring two talented musicians from the music school/band.
-More events could be held again, and they should be better publicized.
+When there was still a city library, the class got a free membership for many years, later it cost 1 Mark, and the loan slips were tucked in the back, with librarians commenting on the loans.
+The building had atmosphere and was cozy, sometimes you needed interlibrary loans.
+Now it’s grandly called RB, has check-in/check-out robots, very professional, efficient, functional, but the atmosphere is gone, even though they tried with chairs and more.
+The building is a bit convoluted, with three staircases hidden at the top, and you can’t access the hidden youth room from the front, which I only discovered after years.
+Two rooms aren’t wheelchair accessible.
+In the middle, there was once a fantastic performance of Karl May's 'Through the Desert' by three actors from LTO.
+They also had board games to play on-site, others to borrow, console games, eBooks, easy language options, borrowing from other libraries, an app, flea markets, story hours, and a café.
+There’s a nice view into the courtyard, and you can also sit out in the garden.
+Years ago, they held a self-help day and concerts here.
+The now high membership fee is worth it for families and frequent borrowers.
+Years ago, there was a great jazz breakfast on Saturday mornings by two good musicians from the music school/band.
+They could have more events and communicate them better.